openandclose/tosixinch/docs/commandline.rst

 .. option:: --javascript

-    download using Qt
+    download by one of headless browsers

-.. option:: --browser-engine {webkit,webengine}
+.. option:: --browser-engine {webkit,webengine,selenium-chrome,selenium-firefox}

-    use either webengine or webkit (default) when running Qt
+    specify the browser when javascript option is True

-        choices=webkit, webengine
+        choices=webkit, webengine, selenium-chrome, selenium-firefox

+.. option:: --selenium-chrome-path SELENIUM_CHROME_PATH

+    specify the path of chromedriver for selenium

+.. option:: --selenium-firefox-path SELENIUM_FIREFOX_PATH

+    specify the path of geckodriver for selenium

 .. option:: --encoding ENCODING